Barnwell: Where Chiefs-Rams ranks in best regular-season games ever

 From there, chaos reigned.
 The Oilers started their drive with a pass to Haywood Jeffires, who had the ball dislodged by Nate Odomes and returned into the end zone by Darryl Talley for what looked to be a game-sealing score, but the referees ruled that Jeffires' forward progress had been stopped.
 Houston continued its drive on a sideline catch in which Curtis Duncan was initially ruled out of bounds before the officials conferred and overruled the side judge who made the initial call.
 With no replay to review the call, the Oilers stalled out after a false start and Tony Zendejas kicked a 52-yard field goal (in an era where those were hardly chip shots) to push the game into overtime.

 Things did not get any less dramatic in overtime.
 The Oilers drove into field goal range for Zendejas in the extra period.
 His 43-yard attempt was blocked, but Houston was bailed out by an offsides call on the Bills.
 Zendejas then pushed his 38-yard attempt wide left, marking the fifth kick he had missed in nine tries over a two-week span.
-He didn't lose his job and picked up steady work until 1995.
-We're too hard on kickers these days.
+(He didn't lose his job and picked up steady work until 1995.
+We're too hard on kickers these days.)
 The Bills took over and Kelly hit two passes for 33 yards before Reed took a short throw 28 yards to the house to win an epic up-and-down encounter.

 1. Rams 54, Chiefs 51 in Week 11, 2018